 The association is overseen by the Board of Directors.
 The original Board maintained six members -- Sue Kiner, Dann Gire, Johanna Steinmetz, Norman Mark, Sharon LeMaire and Roy Leonard.
 The Board was first expanded in 1992 with the addition of Joh Iltis and Sherman Wolf.
-Currently, the Board consists of seven individuals -- Dann Gire, Erik Childress, Michael Wilmington, Peter Sobczynski, Brian Tallerico, Jeanne Kaplan and Roger Ebert.
+Currently, the Board consists of six individuals -- Dann Gire, Erik Childress, Michael Wilmington, Peter Sobczynski, Brian Tallerico and Jeanne Kaplan.
 The by-laws allow upwards of 13 Board members.

 Charter Board members have lifetime Board appointments, if they choose.
 Board members elected after 1990 serve an initial two years with a possible two year renewal thereafter.

 There are four positions on the Executive Board -- President, Vice President, Treasurer and Secretary.
 The current Board is Dann Gire (President), Erik Childress (Vice President), Brian Tallerico (Secretary) and Jeanne Kaplan (Treasurer).

 The association also has off-Board committees overseen by member critics.
 Some of the committees include:

 - Voting Rules & Procedures

 - Critic Roundtables

 Before the founding of the Chicago Film Critics Association, attending movie screenings had all the appeal of camping out in the Arctic Circle.
 Naked.
 Read Dann Gire's letter>>

 CHICAGO'S CRITICS IN THE FOX HOLE